In the last post, we learned that LLMs are powerful pattern-matching engines. But their output is highly sensitive to their input.

 Prompt Engineering is the art and science of designing inputs that guide the model to produce the most accurate, relevant, and useful outputs.

-Technique 1: Be specific
+Technique 1: be specific

 The single most important rule.
 Vague prompts get vague, unpredictable results.
 Specific prompts get specific, useful results.